-- Feeders should have drainage holes to prevent water accumulating and they should also not have sharp points or edges that may cause injury.
+- Feeders should have drainage holes to prevent water from accumulating, and they should also not have sharp points or edges that may cause injury.

-- They should be covered to prevent seed from getting wet and they should allow birds to perch away from the food to prevent fecal contamination.
+- They should be covered to prevent seeds from getting wet, and they should allow birds to perch away from the food to avoid fecal contamination.

-- Always wear gloves and wash hands thoroughly after cleaning your feeders.
+- Always wear gloves and wash your hands thoroughly after cleaning your feeders.

-- Different bird species prefer different seed types so take this into consideration when selecting bird food and provide a variety.
+- Different bird species prefer different seed types, try to provide a variety whenever possible.
 Sunflower seeds are the top choice among most birds.
-Suet is great, but only in the winter months, since it goes rancid quickly in the heat.
-Saffower seeds, nyjer seeds and peanuts are other good choices that will attract a variety of species.
+Suet is great, but only in the winter months since it goes rancid quickly in the heat.
+Safflower seeds, nyjer seeds and peanuts are other good choices that will attract a variety of species.

 - Foods that have no nutritional value for birds or should not be fed to them include bread and chocolate.

-Clean bird feeders and artificial water sources regularly.
+4. Clean bird feeders and artificial water sources regularly

 - They should be cleaned and disinfected twice a month while in use.